An aerial image of the food available at Time Out Market Union Square

 Your guide to the food and drink at Time Out Market Union Square

-Time Out Market Union Square is opening this fall at the ground floor of Zero Irving, bringing the best of New York’s culinary and cultural talent into one curated, 10,000-square-foot space.
+Time Out Market Union Square opened this fall on the ground floor of Zero Irving, bringing the best of New York’s culinary and cultural talent into one curated, 10,000-square-foot space.
 Seven kitchens, a bar, communal seating and an outdoor terrace all await in this vibrant new gathering place, along with performances by New York artists that celebrate the city’s creative energy.

-The culinary lineup spans beloved names and rising stars—from wood-fired pizza and inventive patties to Mexico City–style tacos, stacked sandwiches, creative burgers and bold Thai and Indian flavors.
+The culinary lineup spans beloved names and rising stars—from wood-fired pizza and inventive patties, stacked sandwiches, creative burgers and bold Thai and Indian flavors.
 Add to that a coffee and pastry counter with some of the city’s most loved spots, and Union Square is set to become a one-stop destination for eating, drinking and gathering.

 Eateries at Time Out Market Union Square